tsaekao/npm-demo/API.md

 ### types.ANY : <code>string</code>
 The any type is special in that it allows _anything_, which includes `null` and `undefined` values.
-Because of this, it's the most liberal in terms of types as well as qualifiers.
+Because of this, it's the most liberal in terms of types as well as in its interaction with qualifiers.
 A more specific type should be used whenever possible to ensure a higher degree of confidence in the value being validated.

 Any rules per qualifiers:

 - REQUIRED: Can be any value, including `null` and `undefined`.
 - EXPECTED: Same rules as REQUIRED.
 - OPTIONAL: Same rules as EXPECTED.
+- TRUTHY: Same rules as OPTIONAL.

 Since this type removes the property's need for existence in the prototype chain, it renders the verification moot (i.e. the property of this type might